alxtsg/K8s-CronJob/README.md

 `.spec.schedule` specifies the frequency and when to execute the job, in crontab(5) format.
 In this project, we specify the schedule as `"*/1 * * * *"`, which means the job is executed every 1 minute.
-The job itself is defined by `.spec.jobTemplate`, and in ths project we use the Docker image (`0xd8c4eb/simple-counter:1.0.0`) that has been built using the Dockerfile and published to the Docker Registry on Docker Hub.
+The job itself is defined by `.spec.jobTemplate`, and in ths project the default Docker image being used (`0xd8c4eb/simple-counter:1.0.0`) was built using the Dockerfile and published to the Docker Registry on Docker Hub.
 The `restartPolicy` field is set to `OnFailure` such that the container is restarted when it failed to exit successfully (e.g. the container runs out of memory, or the list counting in the Java program failed for some reasons).